CamWheeler135/homework/README.md

 # Welcome to My Homework Repo

-This repo has all of the work I am doing to progress my coding and programming experience.
+This repo has all of the work I am doing by myself to progress my coding, programming and data science experience.

 ### Books
 - Python Crash Course 2nd Edition - Eric Matthes